20 Best Cities in France

 La Rochelle has the distinctive character of a historic seafaring town.
 Imposing weather-worn towers guard the Vieux Port (Old Port), which provides entry to an atmospheric medieval Old Town.

 Today, La Rochelle is a lively and walkable city that is a joy to explore.
-The waterfront of the Vieux Port, lined with bustling restaurants, is a great place to sample authentic local cuisine.
+The waterfront of the Vieux Port (Old Port), lined with bustling restaurants, is a great place to sample authentic local cuisine.
 Be sure to try the fresh-caught fish.

-Fitting of the town's close relationship to the ocean, La Rochelle has a superb aquarium (there's even a tropical-themed café).
+Fitting of the town's close relationship to the ocean, La Rochelle has a fabulous aquarium, which ranks high on the list of the city's tourist attractions.
 The exhibitions at the Aquarium La Rochelle display thousands of marine species, from Atlantic stingrays and Mediterranean octopus to Caribbean angelfish.

 Accommodation: Where to Stay in La Rochelle